Brendon45/alx-low_level_programming/0x1C-makefiles/README.md

 RM: the program to delete files
-The all rule should recompile only the updated source files The clean, oclean, fclean, re rules should never fail You are not allowed to have a list of all the .o files julien@ubuntu:~//0x1C.
-Makefiles$ ls -1
+The all rule should recompile only the updated source files The clean, oclean, fclean, re rules should never fail You are not allowed to have a list of all the .o file 0-Makefile
-0-Makefile
-1-Makefile
-2-Makefile
-3-Makefile
-school.c
-main.c
-main.c~
-m.h
-julien@ubuntu:~/0x1C.
-Makefiles$ make -f 3-Makefile
-gcc    -c -o main.o main.c
-gcc    -c -o school.o school.c
-gcc main.o school.o -o school
-julien@ubuntu:~/0x1C.
-Makefiles$ make all -f 3-Makefile
-gcc main.o school.o -o school
-julien@ubuntu:~/0x1C.
-Makefiles$ ls -1
-0-Makefile
 1-Makefile
 2-Makefile